8 Chapter 8 – Rendezvous

 Figure 11: With the Interceptor Ahead, the Target Uses Its Travel Angle to Eventually Rendezvous.

-The angle that the target travels is given by:
+The angle that the target travels is given by Equation 18:

 The rest of the steps remain the same.
-We will still be using angular velocity of the target.
+We will still be using angular velocity of the target, as shown in Equation 19.

 We need both of these values to calculate the time of flight of the target.
-The time of flights of the interceptor and the target still need to be matched.
+The time of flights of the interceptor and the target still need to be matched, as in the following equation (20).

-Let us start of with the time of flight of the phasing orbit because we know it has to be the same as the time of flight just calculated.
+Let us start off with the time of flight of the phasing orbit, as shown in Equation 21, because we know it has to be the same as the time of flight just calculated in Equation 20.

-Rearranging, we can solve for the semi-major axis of the phasing orbit:
+Rearranging, we can solve for the semi-major axis of the phasing orbit by using the following equation (22):

-It is also important to know the burns needed to make this maneuver possible.
+It is also important to know the burns needed to make this maneuver possible as we calculate the change in velocity (Figure 12).

 In this scenario, the interceptor is positioned ahead of the target, meaning that the angular distance from the target to the interceptor is less than the angular distance from the interceptor to the target (going in the same direction as the orbit).
 To rectify this, the interceptor must speed up to enter into a larger phasing orbit with a longer period, enabling the target to catch up.
 The graphic provides a visualization of the burns required for this maneuver.